geoffoliver/rss-feed-attachment-downloader/README.md

 # RSS Feed Attachment Downloader

 This will read an RSS feed in and download attachments in the "guid" field of the feed items.
-I made it so I could automate downloading [Never Not Funny](http://www.nevernotfunny.com) videos because Plex can't handle password protected podcast feeds.
+I made it so I could automate downloading [Never Not Funny](http://www.nevernotfunny.com) videos because Plex can't handle video podcast feeds.

 # Usage
 - Download the file.